Most Popular

 Are LEIs public?

-A company’s LEI data will be publicly available, completely free of charge, and can be accessed by anyone through LEI database.
-This provides a more transparent global marketplace and offers businesses a one-stop approach to identifying legal entities, which has the potential to take the complexity out of business transactions.
+A company’s LEI data will be publicly available, free of charge, and can be accessed by anyone through the LEI database.
+This provides a more transparent global marketplace and offers businesses a one-stop approach to identifying legal entities, potentially taking the complexity out of business transactions.

 What is LEI search?